Monday, June 24, 2013

 The Directory also contains lists of the military establishments; officials of the courts; D.C. government officials; governors of the states and territories; foreign diplomats; members of the press, radio and television galleries.

-The Directory is available on line from 1995-6 (the 104th Congress to the present.
+The Directory is available online from 1995-6 (the 104th Congress to the present.

 Please visit us in room 341 of the State House to access our public computers to look at this publication.
 Our hours are 9 am to 5 pm Mondays through Fridays.